Mansfield & Sutton Astronomical Society

 The expansion of Ashfield and Mansfield over the years since our observatory opened has substantially reduced the quality of night sky viewing and MSAS has long been an advocate of keeping our skies as dark as possible.
 Astronomy is a popular pastime enjoyed by many local people and the members of our society but there are precious little dark sky sites in our locality.

-We are supporters of the British Astronomical Association's Campaign For Dark Skies and the Peak District National Park Authority's Peak District Dark Skies project, and advise local business about efficient exterior lighting to reduce light pollution and save money and energy.
+We are supporters of the British Astronomical Association's Commission For Dark Skies and the Peak District National Park Authority's Dark Skies project, and advise local business about efficient exterior lighting to reduce light pollution and save money and energy.

 We have also campaigned against proposals for substantial housing development on greenbelt land near our observatory, and a large sand quarry within 3/4 mile of our site due to the impact we believed these would have on light pollution levels.

 The society is pleased to count the 13th Astronomer Royal Professor Sir Francis Graham-Smith F.R.S. and Professor Michael R. Merrifield, from the University of Nottingham School of Physics and Astronomy as its patrons.